Skip to main content

 Capital gains tax on mutual funds

 All transactions involving capital assets are taxable under the Income Tax Act.
-And the tax levied on short-term and long-term capital gains on mutual funds are known as STCG tax and LTCG tax respectively.
+The tax levied on short-term and long-term capital gains on mutual funds are known as STCG tax and LTCG tax respectively.
 Here’s how they are calculated:

 • Short-term capital gains tax on mutual funds: You must pay a flat rate of 15% (Plus applicable surcharges and 4% cess) as STCG tax on equity and equity-oriented funds.
 In the case of debt and debt-oriented funds, STCG tax is calculated based on the individual’s income tax slab rate.